 Intent

 At Northgate our primary intent is to have an engaging and inspiring curriculum with high academic ambition for all pupils.
-Our mathematics curriculum is one which is accessible to all through a progressing scheme that supports and builds on previously acquired knowledge and skills.
-Our curriculum maximises the development of every child’s ability and academic achievement, by delivering daily lessons that are creative and engaging we ensure that they know more and remember more.
+Our mathematics curriculum is one which is accessible to all through a progressive scheme that supports and builds on previously acquired knowledge and skills.
+Our curriculum maximises the development of every child’s ability and academic achievement through small step progression that deepens understanding year on year to ensure children know more and remember more.

 Implementation

-At Northgate, our approach to the teaching of mathematics develops children's ability to work both independently and collaboratively as part of a team.
-We recognise that in order for pupils to progress to deeper and more complex problems, children need to be confident and fluent across each yearly programme of study.
+At Northgate, our approach to the teaching of mathematics develops children's ability to work both independently and collaboratively.
+We recognise that in order for pupils to progress towards deeper and more complex problems they need to be confident and fluent across each yearly programme of study.

 Our learning sequences are designed to cover the National Curriculum statements and key concepts, through small learning steps with a mastery approach.
 They aim to develop both conceptual understanding and procedural fluency.
 Our learning sequences include the following:

-Teachers use a range of tools to support children in knowing more and remembering more in maths.
-These include working walls, knowledge organisers, vocabulary displays and steps to success.
-Over the course of the year, children will revisit and recall previous learning to identify any gaps and develop efficiency, accuracy and flexibility.
+• Teachers use a range of tools to support children in knowing more and remembering more in maths.
+These include working walls and steps to success.
+Children revisit and recall previous learning in different contexts including early morning work, lesson starters and re-activation sessions to identify any gaps and develop efficiency, accuracy and flexibility.

 Impact